History of 16Th C Silver Jewelry

 READ

-History Japan of Jewelry
+History of Chinese Jewelry on Silk Road

 Cultural influences from different regions also left their mark on 16th-century silver jewelry designs.
 For example, trade routes between Europe and Asia brought about an exchange of ideas and materials.
 The introduction of precious gemstones from India, such as diamonds and rubies, added color and opulence to silver jewelry designs.